Motion to Dismiss for Lack of jurisdiction over the person

 -process rules are procedural and need not yield to state rules, legitimate exercises of federal power.
 Hanna v. plumer

-Would this be unequal administration of law?
+| | Would this encourage bad forum shopping? | Would this be unequal administration of law? |

-5. final question would application of this federal practice undermine the “twin evils” of erie.
+5. final question would application of this federal practice undermine the “twin evils” of

 Rule 18; joinder of claims “a party may join as many independent or alternate claims as it has against opposing party(s) including;